ThinkTwit is open source and developed for free – if you find ThinkTwit useful please help support its future

 ThinkTwit is a Twitter module for WordPress.
 ThinkTwit uses the Twitter JSON API v1.1 to display recent tweets from one or more Twitter users.
 It is very simple, yet flexible and easily customised.
 It can be placed on your WordPress page simply through drag and drop on the Widgets interface or through the use of Shortcode or a PHP function call.

-Given the code created was so useful, and the lack of modules that did what we required, it was decided to create a plugin so that we can give something back to the community – we sincerely hope that others can benefit from this!
+Given the code created was so useful, and the lack of plugins that did what we required, it was decided to create a plugin so that we can give something back to the community – we sincerely hope that others can benefit from this!

 ThinkTwit was originally developed by Stephen Pickett when he was working for Think Consulting Solutions.
 Think decided to open source the code and after he left Stephen decided to continue to maintain the code.